 Or you can sort the features.
 In that case, you have to perform cross-browser testing of critical features at first and then move on to testing low-priority features.

 For instance, a “Log-in” button is more important than the “Contact Us” button.
 Check if the log-in button works fine across all targeted browsers.
 After that, move on to test the contact button.

 Some of the most important features you have to test for are as follows:

 - The intent for what the application was built for should be working.
 Basic functionalities of the applications involving elements, database transactions, navigation, functions, etc., should be tested.

 - A common issue with cross-browser compatibility is the overlapping of elements and misalignment.
-Such bugs ruin the effect of a great design and displeasures the user.
+Such bugs ruin the effect of a great design and annoys the user.

 - Modern web applications are complicated.
 A lot of effort is put just to make something as simple as clicking a button feel good.
 All this, to make the web application more responsive.
 Hence, testing for responsiveness across browsers and platforms is essential.